cwy20030/ActiGlobe/articles/Time-Shift.md

 }
 ```

-See the next tutorial for how to segment/export recordings by day and
+Refer to the ‘Graphic-Report’ tutorial for instructions on how to
-how to generate graphic report.
+segment and export recordings by day, as well as how to generate a
+graphic report.